Lumbosciatica: Definition and management

 In case of resistance to well-conducted medical treatment for two to three weeks, a standard radiographic assessment will be taken with X-rays of the entire lumbar spine from the front and in profile in a standing position as well as X-rays centered on specific areas (particularly L5-S1).

-This first-line assessment makes it possible to highlight certain signs of possible abnormalities favoring lumbosciatica, including lumbosacral hinge defect, constitutional narrow lumbar canal, spondylolisthesis by isthmic lysis, the spondylo or retrolisthesis degenerative, posterior osteoarthritis…
+This first-line assessment makes it possible to highlight certain signs of possible abnormalities favoring lumbosciatica, including lumbosacral hinge anomaly, narrow constitutional lumbar canal, spondylolisthesis by isthmic lysis, spondylosis or degenerative retrolisthesis, posterior osteoarthritis, etc.

 When is it necessary to go further than the standard X-ray?